Nothing is more frustrating than stepping on the scale after consistently eating healthy and working out and gaining weight instead of losing.

 A few other factors could be in play if you’re doing everything right, but still unable to lose weight.
 Or more notably, you see something odd like that scale going up the day after a long run or marathon.
 It’s NOT FAT.

-Catching enough zzz’s is so important for marathon training that I dedicated an entire blog post to the subject.
+Catching enough zzz’s is so important for marathon training that I wrote up key tips to improve sleep quality.

 Sleep is key to recovery from exerted efforts, like long distance running or killer workouts in the gym.
 When we don’t get enough sleep, the hormones that regulate our hunger cravings get out of whack, causing intense cravings.